hiero-ledger/hiero-did-sdk-js/packages/cache/README.md

 Learn how to use the LRUMemoryCache in the [Usage Guide](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/0.1.0/03-implementation/components/cache-guide.html).

+### Examples

+- [cache-set-get](./examples/cache-set-get.ts)** - Demonstrates how to set, get, and remove cache entries.
+- [cache-expiry-cleanup](./examples/cache-expiry-cleanup.ts)** - Demonstrates how to use expiration for cache entries and clean up expired items.
+- [cache-clear-getall](./examples/cache-clear-getall.ts)** - Demonstrates how to clear the cache and retrieve all current cache entries.

 ## API Reference

 See detailed API specifications and available methods in the [API Reference](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/0.1.0/03-implementation/components/cache-api.html).